Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement/README.md

 Currently this version of the Data Movement library only supports Blobs.

 [Source code][source] | [API reference documentation][docs] | [REST API documentation][rest_docs] | [Product documentation][product_docs]

-## Known Issues

-This product is in beta.
-Some features will be missing or have significant bugs.
-Please see [Known Issues](./KnownIssues) for detailed information.

 ## Getting started